nicolorenzi/canvas_manager/README.md

 # Canvas Manager

-A React Native mobile app for managing Canvas LMS assignments and courses.
-Built with Expo and TypeScript.
+Canvas Manager is a React Native/Expo TypeScript app for keeping track of Canvas LMS courses and assignments on mobile.

 ## Features

--  View all your courses
+- View your current courses and jump straight to each one
--  Track assignments with due dates
+- Track assignments due this week with urgency indicators
--  Cross-platform (iOS/Android)
+- Cross-platform (iOS, Android, and web) using Expo Router
--  Clean, intuitive interface
+- Minimal, responsive UI with themed components

+## Prerequisites

+- Node 18+ (or the version Expo 54 requires)
+- npm 10+ (or your preferred package manager that works with Expo)
 ## Setup

 1. **Install dependencies**